 “But his birthday is next week.
 The party is a surprise and having you there would make the surprise even better.
 He’s been wanting to see you.”

-Here it comes! she’d thought at the time.
-The same old song and dance that Bill was notorious about delivering, reminding her that she was the one who had chosen to move away, that she wasn’t the one remaining close to home to ensure the safety and well-being of their aging father, blah blah blah.
+Here it comes!
+She’d thought.
+The same old song and dance that Bill was notorious about delivering, reminding her she was the one who had moved away, that she wasn’t the one remaining close to home to ensure the safety and well-being of their aging father, blah blah blah.

 “You wouldn’t have to worry about making a four-hour drive and spending money on gas had you chosen to remain closer.”

 Rich words coming from a man who made a seven-figure annual salary and was chauffeured around in a black limousine while wearing two-thousand-dollar suits!
 Through his eyes, he thought everyone should be able to afford the same things that he could all while forgetting that he didn’t come from a wealthy family and had gotten through college on scholarships and student loans.

 “Why didn’t you let me know about this a month ago?”

 “It wasn’t planned then.
 The party was a spur-of-the-moment decision.
 Dad’s not getting any younger, and I wanted to do something special for him this year.
 But if you’ve got more important things to do, then by all means, do them.
 I’ll explain to dad that you couldn’t spare the time, or money, to come and see him.”

 “I won’t argue the point, Bill,” she’d told him angrily.
 “I’ll either come now for his birthday or in December for Christmas, but not both.
 You decide which one.”

 Showing his frustration by exhaling heavily into the phone, they’d mutually agreed that she’d come for his birthday.